-For those not feeling energetic to explore by foot Raas has acquired a fleet of customised blue auto-rickshaws to ferry guests around town and to charmingly deliver guests to the hotel - a very enjoyable way to arrive and a great way orientate ones self!
+For those not feeling energetic to explore by foot Raas has acquired a fleet of customized blue auto-rickshaws to ferry guests around town and to charmingly deliver guests to the hotel - a very enjoyable way to arrive and a great way orientate ones self!

 The owners of Raas have created something truly unique in Jodhpur if not the whole of India.
 The result of which is a property that certainly gives Umaid Bhawan Palace a run for its money in terms of wow factor and also in terms of offering an alternative palace experience in the perhaps the best preserved, largest and most complete urban noble residence in the whole of Rajasthan.

-Raas accepts children of all ages and interconnecting rooms are available for families.
+Raas accepts children of all ages and inter-connecting rooms are available for families.
 No extra beds are permitted in the rooms.
 Babysitting is available at an extra cost.
 The hotel also provides board games and painting materials.

-Facilities at the hotel include two restaurants (one covered, one al fresco) serving Indian and Continental food, a bar, a heated swimming pool and a spa featuring three massage rooms and a sauna.
+Facilities at the hotel include two restaurants (one covered, one al fresco) serving Indian and Continental food, as well as a trendy bar for those wishing to quench their thirst with a fresh cocktail.
+There is a heated swimming pool and spa center with three massage rooms.

-Activities in and around the hotel include swimming in the hotel's stunning pool, golf at one of the most famous golf courses in India and cultural tours of historic Jodhpur and the surrounding area.
+Activities in and around the hotel include swimming in the hotel's stunning pool, a newly opened spa, golf at one of the most famous golf courses in India and cultural tours of historic Jodhpur and the surrounding area.
 Visit the impressive Mehrangarh Fort, Jain temple of Osiyan, the hill-top Umaid Bhawan Palace, the Sadar Market to buy spices, sweets, silver and handicrafts or go on a village safari to see how the local Bishnoi live.
 Others include the Mandore gardens and the Kumbhalgarh Fort.

-Location and directions
+Location & directions